jinghuazhao/Computational-Statistics/SYSTEMS.md

 ## Ubuntu

+Releases are available from http://releases.ubuntu.com and packages are listed at https://packages.ubuntu.com/.

 This command identifies version of Ubuntu: `lsb_release -a`.

-Releases are available from http://releases.ubuntu.com.

 Non-root installation may be necessary, e.g.,
 ```bash